deepskystacker/DSS/Installers/README.txt

 10. Update CFITSIO to 4.6.2

-11. Bug fix: SIGSEGV caused by incorrect call to TIFFSetField for EXIFTAG_CFAPATTERN
+11. Bug fix: SIGSEGV on Linux caused by incorrect call to TIFFSetField for EXIFTAG_CFAPATTERN

+12. If the user specifies a filelist name without an extension, add .dssfilelist

+13. Allow specification of the maximum number of processing threads to be used for registration and stacking in the Settings/Stacking Settings dialogue.
+The default is set to the number of logical processors, but this can be changed.

 Welcome to DeepSkyStacker 5.1.10
 ======================================